On analysis of open optimization algorithms: Examples of open optimization algorithms

 Clearly, the closed loop is asymptotically stable if and only if $0<K<2$.
 Now we replace the optimization algorithm with a simple gradient descent scheme:

-When $x_k$ is considered to be constant, this algorithm is stable for $0<\eta<2$.
+When $\xi_k$ is considered to be constant, this algorithm is stable for $0<\eta<2$.
 However, writing the dynamics of the closed loop, we obtain

-Simple calculation reveals that the closed loop is instable for \textit{any} pair $0<K,\eta<2$.
-On the other hand, for $K=3$ and $\eta=-\tfrac{1}{2}$, we do obtain a stable closed loop, despite the fact that neither the idealized closed loop, nor the algorithm is contracting. \end{example}
+Simple calculation reveals that the closed loop is unstable for \textit{any} pair $0<K,\eta<2$.
+On the other hand, for $K=3$ and $\eta=-\tfrac{1}{2}$, we do obtain a stable closed loop, despite the fact that neither the idealized closed loop, nor the algorithm is contracting. $\blacksquare$ \end{example} This motivates our first problem: Given an open algorithm of the form \eqref{eq:linear system} interconnected with the oracle \eqref{eq:general oracles} and a plant of the form \eqref{eq:plant}, provide conditions on the plant and the algorithm under which the closed loop using the equalities $\zeta_k =d_k$ and $\nu_k= z_k$ is contractive.

-Hence, to derive closed loop guarantees it is insufficient to investigate just the internal convergence rates of the algorithm.
-In the language of control design, instead of considering \emph{closed} or autonomous iterative algorithms, we need to consider \emph{open} algorithms, that is, algorithms with inputs and outputs.
-In this paper, we will employ incremental dissipativity theory for the analysis of input-output behavior of wide class of optimization algorithms.
-In particular, we will aim at analyzing algorithms with robustness and closed loop behavior in mind.